whatSocks/nit/README.md

 nit
 ===

+First type in `git log --neo`

+Actually, no. That was a joke.
-git log --neo (not really, I couldn't sleep so I made this.
+I couldn't sleep so I made this.

 place the sh file in a git repo, make sure your local db is turned on, and press `sh make_cyp.sh`.